-No one does McDonald’s Sausage Egg McMuffin, like you can.
-Well-seasoned sausage, a perfectly cooked egg, cheese, and a freshly toasted English muffin makes for one delicious breakfast.
-Best of all you can make this one at home.
+No one does McDonald’s Sausage Egg McMuffin as you can.
+Well-seasoned sausage, a perfectly cooked egg, a slice of American cheese, and a freshly toasted English muffin make for one delicious breakfast.
+You can make these breakfast sandwiches at home for the whole family to enjoy.
+Create this copycat recipe for homemade egg McMuffins this week!

 Here’s what you need to make a sausage egg and cheese McMuffin: